MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 ## Handling the response

 The body of the response is a [Suggestions](../reference/response-objects.md#suggestions) object.
 Use the suggestions from the Web suggestions group.
 The `searchSuggestions` list contains at most eight suggestions.
-You must display all suggestions in the order provided.
+Display all suggestions in the order provided.
 The list is in order of decreasing relevance.
 The first suggestion is the most relevant and the last suggestion is the least relevant.

 ```json
 {